-- The volunteer coordinator at the school receives and processes all applications.
+- The volunteer coordinator at the school processes all applications.
 The volunteer coordinator uses the Visitor Management System to screen all applicants.

 - Volunteers are not to serve in the school until they have been screened and approved by the principal.

 - If the screening or information disqualifies a volunteer, the principal will notify the applicant.